 EPA and DHA are two long-chain fatty acids that belong to the omega-3 family.
 They are considered essential for good health and are usually what people refer to when talking about the benefits of omega-3 fatty acids.

-In nature, there are primarily three different forms of omega 3 fatty acids
+In nature, there are mainly three different forms of omega-3 fatty acids

 EPA (Eicosapentaenoic acid):